For exhibition openings the museum is open until 8pm. View our events calendar for upcoming openings.

 For more information on scheduling Arty Parties or Painting Socials, please contact our Education Coordinator at 850-627-5023.

 All galleries, restrooms, and the gift shop at the Gadsden Arts Center & Museum are wheelchair accessible.
 2nd Floor galleries and the basement art studio can be accessed by the elevator in the Zoe Golloway Exhibit Hall.
-You may notice there is an additional, historic freight elevator in the Zoe Golloway Exhibit Hall for viewing, however this elevator is no longer functional.
+Additionally, Gadsden Arts has one wheelchair available to borrow from the Visitor Services desk while you visit the museum.

 Service animals are welcome at the Gadsden Arts Center & Museum.

 Accessible parking is available a short distance from Gadsden Arts, on Washington Street at the intersection to Madison St. There are ramped sidewalks at the intersections of Madison Street and Washington Street, and Madison Street and Jefferson Street (US90).
 For more information on parking, visit our custom Google Map here.

 All Museum labels are displayed at 18pt font or larger.
 We are happy to produce large print materials upon request.
 We apologize for this inconvenience, but due to our small staff size, we ask that you request large print materials or other additional accommodations at least a week in advance.

 In an ongoing effort to improve accessibility, the Gadsden Arts Center & Museum welcomes visitors of all abilities to explore the galleries and is open to requests for programs that best suit your needs.
 Although we have a very small staff, we are committed to creating a welcoming and engaging environment for all, in an effort to work towards our mission of improving quality of life through art in our region.

 For additional information contact Education Director, Anissa Ford at email@example.com or 850-627-5023.